-Understanding the Mental Health Parity and Addiction Equity Act
+Understanding the CAA’s Changes to the Mental Health Parity and Addiction Equity Act

 This is the second briefing in our series on the Consolidated Appropriations Act, 2021 (CAA) and transparency regulations.
 It concerns a new rule under the Mental Health Parity and Addiction Equity Act (MHPAEA) that requires health plans to conduct and document an analysis that compares the nonquantitative treatment limitations applicable to benefits for mental health and substance use disorders to the nonquantitative treatment limitations applicable to medical and surgical benefits.
 The briefing originally was published in November, 2021.The first installment of this CAA series addressed the new No Surprises Rules.

 - The MHPAEA requires health plans to provide benefits for mental health and substance use disorders that are comparable to those for medical and surgical expenses in both quantitative and nonquantitative terms.
 The quantitative tests are largely mathematical measures of limits on how much participants must pay toward expenses and on plan limits on the amount of care (length of stay, number of visits, etc.).
 The nonquantitative limits concern matters like prior authorization processes and the standards for participation in the provider network that are, by their nature, less susceptible to numerical analysis.

 - The nonquantitative analysis must examine the factors and sources of information that form the basis for the nonquantitative limitations as well as an evaluation of how they compare to similar limitations for medical and surgical benefits.

 - The analysis needs to be in-depth, specific, and well documented.
 The documentation is subject to government audit, and failures to comply with an audit or meet the requirements may be broadly disclosed.

 The Bottom Line